 Shop Around for Competitive Home Loan Options

 It is very important to check with several lenders to see what the best rate is you can get.
 Different lenders will have different rates for very similar programs.
 Do not just go to one lender and get one quote.
-Check with a bank, credit union and mortgage broker online.
+Check home mortgages, refinancing and 2nd mortgage loans with a bank, credit union and mortgage broker online.
 There could be a significant difference with the rates they offer.

 Consider a Government Backed Mortgage with a Great Fixed Rate

-If you don’t have the best credit, a good option is an FHA mortgage.
+If you don’t have the best credit, a good option is an FHA home mortgage.
 This government backed mortgage comes with a very low interest rate that is usually below market rates.
-Last year, it was possible to get an FHA loan with a 3.6% rate, but in 2018, rates are higher.
+Last year, it was possible to get an FHA loan with a 5.9% rate, but in 2023, rates are higher.
 Still, they are usually lower than conventional rates.